The-New-Maps-Project/website/docs/docs4.md

 Settings for graphs of algorithm iteration data.

-- Number of iterations between each plot on the graph, Round One and Round Two
+- Number of iterations between each plot on the graph, only for Round One and Round Two

 ## Algorithm Running Popup

-After the "Run Algorithm" button is clicked, the graph of precinct connections will be made and a popup will show over the precinct list that will show data and progress of the browser algorithm.
+After the "Run Algorithm" button is clicked, a popup will show over the precinct list that will show data and the current progress of the browser algorithm.

+The rounds shown on the popup are the Connecting Precints Round, Round One, and Round Two.
+The Connecting Precincts Round will not be visualized on the map.

 For each round, an icon on the right will show it's status.
 A grey circle means it has not yet begun, three dots means it is in progress, and a green circle with a checkmark means it is completed.

+Each round will also have a line graph, depicting a certain value (y-axis) over the number of iterations (x-axis).
+The Connecting Precincts Round will graph the number changed, Round One will graph percent unchanged, and Round Two will graph relative standard deviation of district populations.
+In addition, a bar graph will display for Round Two, showing the most up-to-date information on district populations, only while Round Two is running.

-The random assignment round will complete before the first iteration of Round One.
+The Random Assignment Round will complete before the first iteration of Round One.
 If subiterations are selected, each district will be randomly assigned one-by-one, like a Round One subiteration.
+No data from the Random Assignment Round will be graphed.

 The popup can be dragged around using the header with a black background.
 You can terminate the algorithm at any time using the "Terminate" button and be brought to the documenation by clicking the "how it works" text.

-Click on a round of the algorithm in the popup to show it's data and graphs.
+Click on a round of the algorithm in the popup to show its data and graphs.

+## Connecting Precincts Round

+A line graph will appear displaying the relationship between number changed (y-axis), and iteration count (x-axis), updating while the precincts are being connected under the "Connecting Precincts" section of the algorithm popup.
+Learn more about how the precincts are connected in the "Connecting Precincts" section of the documentation

-### Round One
+## Round One

-When Round One is running, the % unchanged value of full iterations will be graphed on a line graph in the "Round One" section of the algorithm popup.
-The number of iterations will also show at the bottom, as well as the current % unchanged.
-Learn more about how Round One works in the "Algorithm" documentation.
+When Round One is running, a line graph showing the % unchanged value of full iterations on the y-axis and the full iteration count on the x-axis will appear under in the "Round One" section of the algorithm popup.
+Learn more about how Round One works in the "Algorithm" section of the documentation.

 ## Round Two

-A line graph of the RSD (Relative Standard Deviation) values of Round Two iterations will be graphed in the "Round Two" section of the algorithm popup.
-A bar graph will also appear underneath displaying the population of each district, updating every iteration of Round Two.
-The number of iterations and current RSD of district populations will also show.
+A line graph of the RSD (Relative Standard Deviation) of the district populations on the y-axis and iteration count on the x-axis will appear under the "Round Two" section of the algorithm popup.
+A bar graph will also appear underneath displaying the population of each district, updating only during every iteration of Round Two.

 ## Finished